MostafaSalem/Check/README.md

                     [followup_folder]
                         t1_image, t2_image, pd_image, flair_image, new-lesion-Mask (in case od training)
 ```
-**Note: you have to choise which image space  you want to register to (PD space or FLAIR space).
-Also, you will be asked how many modality you want to use (only in obtaining the deformation fields).** You can skip patient folders by preceding the folder name with **'-'**

-## Training
-You can use **Train a LR model using Leave-One-Out** to train the LR model using a leave one out scheme.
-The new lesions mask should be in the follow-up folder for each patient.
-Also, **Train a cascade LR model using Leave-One-Out**  will train two LR model using a leave one out scheme.
-The second cascaded model will be trained using the all positive cases + the FP from the first model.
-Finally, you can use **Train a LR model (The full model)** and **Train a cascade LR model** to train a full model with your dataset.
-These models can be used for testing other datasets.
 **Note: you can skip patient folders by preceding the folder name with **'-'**

 ## Testing